kogpsy/imadet-replication-experiment-3/README.md

 The broader goal is to replicate the findings of the beforemetioned study, and on the way there generate useful software modules which can be used in other studies.

+## About the experiment

+- practice detecting gratings
+- estimate accuracy with the staircase method
+-

 ## Getting started

 The package manager used is yarn ([for a quick introduction, see here][1]).
 Make sure you have it installed in order to use this template to develop jsPsych experiments.